 - NEUSC 6250 Molecular Biology Laboratory (2); one-week course during summer semester;

-- NEUSC 6900 Neuroscience Rotations (1 per half-semester); Four half-semesters are required
+- NEUSC 6900 Neuroscience Rotations (1 per half-semester); Four half-semesters are required during the first year

 - NEUSC 7750 Developmental Neurobiology (3)